Wednesday, 08 September 2021

-While organic lunch options aren't difficult to find (namely in the neighbourhoods around Altona station) the organic evening out requires some more research.
+While organic lunch options aren't difficult to find (namely in the neighbourhoods around Altona station) the organic evening out requires more research, especially for Monday evenings.
 The list I am presenting here surely isn't exhaustive since it is the result of a two-days stay, so I'm glad for additional contributions.

 Italian antipasti, oriental mezze, Spanish tapas or a simple pasta dish -- the organically certified wine restaurant Piccolo Paradiso serves vegetarian food from the Mediterraneans.
 The intimate, organically certified place breathes the atmosphere of an Italian trattoria, the home-made food owes its taste to the quality of the organic ingredients rather than the skills of an ambitious chef.
 So do not expect a fine dining experience, instead come to enjoy mother's versions of vegetarian starters.